Mick Malone (cricketer): Outside cricket

-Malone retired at the end of the 1981–82 season, finishing with first-class career figures of 73 matches 260 wickets at an average of 24.77.
 In the Australian winter he was an Australian rules football full-forward and played in 104 WANFL games for Subiaco, including their 1973 Premiership.
 In 1978 Malone played his 100th game for Subiaco and also topped their goalkicking with 54.47.
 It was his last season of pro-footy.

 Malone now runs Mick Malone Real Estate based in Doubleview, Western Australia.